xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 in the same representation.

-The ultimate in a  strongly-typed  language  is Ada, which allows _NO_  implicit  type  conversions at all, and also will not allow mixed-mode  arithmetic.
+The ultimate in a  strongly-typed  language  is Ada, which allows _no_  implicit  type  conversions at all, and also will not allow mixed-mode  arithmetic.
 Jean   Ichbiah's   position   is  that conversions cost  execution time, and you shouldn't be allowed to build in such cost in a hidden manner.
 By forcing the programmer